 Beams come in all the different types because we need them for many reasons.
 In the table above we mentioned several characteristics that are common to certain beam shapes in the context of DIY projects, and especially trailers.
 In other words, different areas of a project need different things, so we select a beam profile for those needs.

 The above applies generally to most DIY projects that use Steel or Aluminum for structural integrity.
-Certainly Cranes, Presses, and other tools.
+Certainly Cranes, Presses, and other tools fit this as well.
 Next up is applying the above information to specific areas of a trailer frame.

 Let us know if this information helps as you plan your next DIY project.